 Intakes:

 January

 Major Source of Funding:

 Office for Students (OFS)

 Tuition Fees:

 Tuition fees are reviewed on an annual basis.
-The fees applicable to a particular academic year will be
+The fees applicable to a particular academic year will be published on the University website.

-Year Status Mode Amount
+Year Status Mode Amount No related data